Quantum Walker in Presence of a Moving Detector: SCHEME TO STUDY QRW IN PRESENCE OF A MOVING DETECTOR

 From this point of view, we can also say that there must be some kind of velocity associated with the detector.
 This can also be interpreted from a different point of view in case of experimental arrangements as discussed earlier.
 A detector at $x_D$ may lose its efficiency to detect after a finite number of detections.
 In that case, it may be replaced by a new one.
-In our case the new one is introduced at $(x_D)_i=x_D+is$, where $i=1,2,3$ and so on for $t_i=t+i(2n+s)$.
+In our case the new one is introduced at $(x_D)_k=x_D+ks$, where $k=1,2,3$ and so on for $t_k=t+k(2n+s)$.
 Note that replacing the old detector by a new one at the same place does not lead to any interesting behavior and therefore, we haven't shown that here.
+It is also worth mentioning that the backward movement of the walker, when $(x_D)_k=x_D-ks$ leads to probability distribution at sites very similar to SIW with a leftward shift and therefore it is not shown.

 The presence of the detector will modify the usual propagation of the walker and therefore occupation probabilities of sites (probability distribution function) will be altered.
 It should be mentioned here that our usual notation for occupation probabilities $f(x,t)$ should be modified here.
 As $n$ and $s$ are the two important parameters responsible for the alteration of the occupation probabilities from now on, we will use the notation $f(x,t;n,s)$ or rather a shorter notation $f_{ns}$ to denote the probability distribution function.
 Also from now on, we will call our walk as Moving Detector Quantum Walk (MDQW).
-It is to be noted here that according to the measurement scheme proposed in \cite{goswami2}, here $\sum_x f(x,t;n,s)=1-d$ where $d$ is the probability that it was absorbed earlier.
-Although we can choose the measurement scheme in two ways, one by normalizing the total probability over sites after each step of absorption/detection, and the other without normalizing, here we are choosing the second scheme, as it is seen in \cite{goswami} that renormalization does not lead to anything interesting.
+It is to be noted here that according to the measurement scheme proposed in \cite{goswami2}, here $\sum_x f(x,t;n,s)=1-p_a$ where $p_a$ is the probability that it was absorbed earlier.
+Although we can choose the measurement scheme in two ways, one by normalizing the total probability over sites after each step of absorption/detection, and the other without normalizing, here we are choosing the second scheme.
+This has been done as we are interested in the actual enhancement of the probability at sites after changing the position of the detector, which does not happen due to the renormalization.
+In \cite{goswami} too, the scaling forms of several quantities have been studied without renomalization for the same reason.